 In Illinois, the person who causes a car accident is responsible for paying for the damages.
 Usually, this payment will come from their insurance policy.
-However, sometimes the at-fault party will not have insurance, or not enough to cover the full extent of your damages.
-Even though automobile insurance is required, other drivers do not always follow the Law.
+However, sometimes the at-fault party does not have insurance, or does not have enough to cover the full extent of your damages.
+Even though automobile insurance is required, other drivers do not always follow the law.
 This results in many accidents involving uninsured motorists.
 In fact, statistics show that over thirteen percent of Illinois drivers do not have car insurance.

 When this happens, you still have options for recovery under your own insurance policy.
 Depending on your situation, you may file a claim under your own uninsured motorist coverage, underinsured motorist coverage, or uninsured motorist property damage insurance.

 All drivers who carry the required automobile insurance automatically have coverage of $25,000 per person or $50,000 per accident to take account of the uninsured motorists on the roads.

 If you are in an accident with an uninsured driver, you will be able to make a claim with your own policy under the uninsured motorist coverage.
 Your own insurance company would then be responsible for paying the claim, which may pay for your medical expenses, lost wages, and pain and suffering.

 It is important to note that you can request more uninsured motorist coverage from your insurance company if you so choose.
 This can help ensure that you are covered no matter how serious of an accident you find yourself involved in.